satoruosawa/vis-neuralnetwork/README.md

 - makeData
   Install a following library
   `$ pip install Pillow`
-  Put any jpg image data named 'landShape.jpg' in the makeData directory. the size should be 1000 * 1000 px.
+  Put any jpg image data named 'landShape.jpg' in the makeData directory.
+The size should be 1000 * 1000 px.
   The land shape should be black. (condition: red is less than 128) Use python3
   `$ python makeData.py`
 - Start
-  Put a line shape reference image named 'landShape.png' in the learningLandShape directory. the size should be 1000 * 1000 px. play learningLandShape.pde
+  Put a line shape reference image named 'landShape.png' in the learningLandShape directory.
+The size should be 1000 * 1000 px.
+  Play learningLandShape.pde